ADMINISTRATION:

 forces, repeatedly advancing through trenches and continually

-exposing himself with the utmost disregard to danger, casually
+himself with the utmost disregard to danger, casually lighting

-lighting bomb fuses with his cigarette, and throwing them at
+bomb fuses with his cigarette, and throwing them at the enemy

-the enemy lines for forty one hours.
-This action also earned
+lines for forty one hours.
+This action also earned him the nickname

-his revolver, forward and recaptured the trenches which they
+and recaptured the trenches which they had taken.

 In October 1915 Ashton-under-Lyne Council made William Forshaw

-and bravery.
-Later he served as a Major in the Indian Army,
+bravery.
+Later he served as a Major in the Indian Army, from which

-England, and lived for a time in Ipswitch where he opened two
+and lived for a time in Ipswitch where he opened two preparatory

 During the Second World War he served with the Home Guard.